Detecting positive correlations in a multivariate sample: Tests

 The first test, that we call ``squared-sum test'', is based on a global test statistic that does not take the class $\cC$ into account at all.

 The second test, a ``localized'' squared-sum test, is based on a simple scan statistic.
 It may also be interpreted as a simplified version of the generalized likelihood ratio test.

 As we will see, one of the two tests above always has a near-optimal performance in all three specific classes we discuss.
 Thus, the story is essentially complete for the point of view of detection performance.
-Unfortunately, the localized squared-sum test is hard to compute.
+Unfortunately, when the class $\cC$ is large -- as in the clique model --, the localized squared-sum test is computationally unfeasible, at least in its naive implementation.
 We discuss two possible substitutes.
 The first one is a simple ``maximum correlation test'' that turns out to be nearly optimal for very small values of $k$.
-In \secref{maxsum} we discuss another test in the context of the clique model that is both near-optimal and computationally feasible when the sample size is at most logarithmic in the dimension $n$.
+In Section~\ref{sec:maxsum}, we discuss another test in the context of the clique model that is both near-optimal and computationally feasible when the sample size is at most logarithmic in the dimension $n$.
+In Section~\ref{sec:SDP}, a conceptually different computationally efficient alternative is discussed.